 Macedonia is a Southeast European nation located in the Balkan Peninsula.
 It is a successor state of former Yugoslavia and attained independence in 1991.
 In 1993, Macedonia became a member state of the UN.
 Due to a name dispute with Greece, Macedonia is often referred to as the former Yugoslav Republic of Macedonia or FYROM.

 Macedonia shares its borders with Kosovo, Serbia, Bulgaria, Greece, and Albania.
-Skopje is the largest city here and also the capital of the country.
+Skopje is the largest city in Macedonia as well as the capital of the country.
 Here, we discuss the biggest cities of the country and important facts related to these cities.

 The Five Biggest Cities In Macedonia